GeoMOER/geoAI/docs/units/_unit03/unit03-04_EX_FFS.md

                 num.trees = 100,
                 importance = "permutation")

 ffsmodel
 saveRDS(file.path(envrmt$path_unit03_models), "ffsmodel.RDS")
 ```

-Now predict the tree species again and compare the results as well as the selected variables to the results you achieved with the traditional random forest model.
+Now predict the location of buildings again and compare the results as well as the selected variables to the results from the traditional random forest model (with random CV).
 What are differences, similarities and peculiarities?

 {% capture Assignment-03-2 %}